AP Statistics Revisions

-We’re revising AP Statistics to align with expectations of current introductory college statistics courses.
-The practices and skills for the course focus on student understanding of the statistical problem-solving process and are aligned with American Statistical Association recommendations.
+AP Statistics will be revised to align with expectations of current introductory college statistics courses.
+The practices and skills for the course will focus on student understanding of the statistical problem-solving process and will align with American Statistical Association recommendations.

 Course Revisions

-• Removing the second-year algebra prerequisite.
+- The second-year algebra prerequisite will be removed.
 The AP Statistics course is an excellent option for any secondary school student who has successfully completed a first-year algebra course.

-• Removing the following topics: analyzing departures from linearity (2.9), combining random variables (4.9), the geometric distribution (4.12), chi-square goodness of fit test (8.2 and 8.3), and Unit 9: Inference for Quantitative Data: Slopes.
+- The following topics will be removed: analyzing departures from linearity (2.9), combining random variables (4.9), the geometric distribution (4.12), chi-square goodness of fit test (8.2 and 8.3), and Unit 9: Inference for Quantitative Data: Slopes.
 These changes align the course with introductory college statistics courses and allow AP teachers to cover other topics in more detail.

 Exam Revisions